davinov/babar-frontend/README.md

 ### Do the specific provisioning for serving the frontend
 `make provision-development` and access [babar.local](http://babar.local).

+### Install dependencies
+After installing nodejs, npm and bower, run `npm install`.

+### Build the website

+#### Development
+`gulp watch` watch your changes so the web folder is rebuild each time you modified something.

+#### Production
+`gulp build` build the web folder once.

 ## Usage

 ## Contributors
-Contributors are encouraged to include their names for posterity and worldwide ackowledgment of their belonging to the Telecom bar'iTech cutting-edge family:
+Contributors are encouraged to include their names for posterity and worldwide acknowledgment of their belonging to the Telecom bar'iTech cutting-edge family:

 - [David Nowinsky (@davinov)](http://david.nowinsky.net)